StackmateNetwork/stackmate-core/README.md

 2. Native types are then used in pure rust modules.

-3. All native structs being returned `impl` a `c_stringify` method which converts the native struct into stringified JSON outputted as a CString.
+3. All native structs being returned (responses and errors) `impl` a `c_stringify` method which converts the native struct into stringified JSON outputted as a CString.

 ## Test

-`tests/test.sh`
+Test everything!

+`bash tests/test.sh`

 Test individual units with printing.